codsen/codsen/packages/array-group-str-omit-num-char/readme.md

 ];
 ```

+In real life, you could have for example, `wbr425-padding-top-*` would be shorter and go up to `500` and there were, let's say, 20 other groups like it.

-This npm library groups similar strings, in this case producing:
+This npm library groups strings, in this case producing:

 ```json
 {